• Home

 • Electrical panel upgrades or major wiring changes

-• Plumbing relocations or fixture changes
+• Plumbing relocations or fixture moves

-• Paint color changes (if visible from common areas)
+• Paint color changes if visible from common areas

-• Interior door replacements (standard sizes)
+• Interior door replacements in standard sizes

 • Carpet installation over existing floors

-• Light fixture swaps (using existing electrical boxes)
+• Light fixture swaps using existing electrical boxes

 • Cabinet hardware updates

-Common Misconceptions
+⚠️ Common Misconceptions Read These

-• "It's just cosmetic" - Many Chicago HOAs require approval for any changes
+• "It's just cosmetic" — Many Chicago HOAs require approval for any changes at all

-Step-by-Step Chicago Condo Renovation Permission Process
+Step-by-Step: The Chicago Condo Renovation Permission Process

 1